KamiCreed/pyaivchat/README.md

 # Troubleshooting

+If the YouTube bot stopped working when trying to run it after a while, you may need to refresh the token.
+Delete `token.pickle` and re-run the python script.

 This is not for this program persay but if you also bought the A.I.
 VOICE Kotonoha English voices, you may have to install a _trial_ version of one of the JP voices [on their site](https://aivoice.jp/member/downloads/trial) in order for AssistantSeika to recognize them.
 This may be